joeschmo/joebot2/README.md

 More advanced users will note that joebot2 uses the [Control.Lens](https://github.com/ekmett/lens#lens-lenses-folds-and-traversals) library extensively.
-The above code snippet can be then rewritten to use lenses:
+The above code snippet can be then rewritten to use lenses (you must import <code>Core</code> to access the lenses):
 ```haskell
 {-# LANGUAGE OverloadedStrings #-}
 import Config
 import Control.Lens
 import Core
 main = joebot $ defaultConfig
     & nick .~ "test_bot"
     & chan .~ "#haskell"